Product Manual

 introspect Find knowledge gaps Before saving memories, assessing coverage

-init-repo Initialize repo for collective memory First-time setup
+init-repo Initialize repo for expertise First-time setup

 manage-repos Install GitHub App Connecting new repos